rougier/from-python-to-numpy/book/problem-vectorization.rst

 and the discounted (gamma=0.9 in the case below) 4 neighbour values.
 The process start as soon as the starting node value become strictly positive.

-The numpy implementation is straightforward and we can take advanage of the `scipy.ndimage.generic_filter` for the diffusion process:
+The numpy implementation is straightforward if we take advantage of the `generic_filter` (from `scipy.ndimage`) for the diffusion process:

 .. code:: python